 Projects That Don’t Require HOA Approval

 HOA restrictions don’t apply to every project.
-Generally, HOA rules apply to the exterior of your home — such as the color of your garage doors or the composition of your fence — and for condo owners, they apply to what is known as common property.
+Generally, HOA rules apply to the exterior of your home, such as the color of your garage doors or the composition of your fence.
+For condo owners, they apply to what is known as common property.
 Renovations on individual property are outside the scope of CC&Rs and can reasonably be done without approval from your HOA.

 Examples of individual property include carpeting, kitchen cabinets, sink basins and toilets (but not the attached plumbing), paint and other superficial coverings.
 Since CC&Rs differ by HOA, it’s important to familiarize yourself with yours before starting a project to ensure you don’t face consequences.